Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route E6

-The E6 is one of the routes that does not go anywhere near Ealing, running as it does from Greenford to Hayes.
+The E6 is one of three 'E' routes that does not go anywhere near Ealing, running as it does from Greenford to Hayes.
 The E-line network was launched in 1990 using RW class Wright Nimbus-bodied Renault S75 minibuses, and the new E6 was designed to serve the newish Willow Tree Lane estate and also Ferrymead Gardens, but had no evening or Sunday service.
 During Monday to Friday peak hours buses omitted the diversion via Ferrymead, running direct along Ruislip Road to Greenford (Red Lion) and thence to Greenford Station.
 At other times buses ran between Hayes & Harlington Station and Greenford (Red Lion).

 In 1993, the section to Greenford Station was abandoned.
 Commuters will have been inconvenienced, while it left this part of Greenford really quite poorly served.
 However, nine years later, the E6 was to be restored to Greenford station (not, by any chance, after planners read my rant in the first version of this article?).

 It was not until the Ealing network was re-tendered in 1997 that the E6 routeing was standardised, with all buses running via Ferrymead, and an evening and Sunday service was launched.
 Much of the Willow Tree Lane area is a considerable distance from the main roads and other bus services, and it is surprising how limited the service to this area has been.
-In addition to the increased service, the route was extended a short distance from Hayes to Bull’s Bridge Tesco, serving the Cranford Drive area on the way, again new territory.
+In addition to the increased service, the route was extended a short distance from Hayes to Bulls Bridge Tesco, serving the Cranford Drive area on the way, again new territory.

 New buses were also specified, and a batch of Marshall Minibuses was ordered by Centrewest for the E5, E6 and E10.
 They took a dreadfully long time to arrive, and when they did they kept breaking down.
 Despite modifications by Marshalls they were still pretty unpleasant buses to ride on — though, in fairness, not as bad as the Renaults they replaced.
 They did not last long, a deal being struck with Marshall to replace them with Marshall Capital bodied mini Dart SLFs.